Work with files in notebooks

 To persist your files across notebook sessions:

-If you want your files to persist between sessions and reference the files across different notebooks, use a Snowflake stage to store them.
-You can upload files from your local machine onto the stage and use file operations from Snowpark API to access them from your notebook.
+If you want your files to persist between sessions and reference these files across different notebooks, use a Snowflake stage to store them.
+You can upload files from your local computer onto the stage and use file operations from Snowpark API to access them from your notebook.

 This example shows how to create a stage and store and retrieve files from it from your notebook.